Visit Dates for Reception 2024 entry

 Our school tour dates for entry into reception for September 2024 have now finished.

-Admission to School: Criteria for 2023-24
+Admission Criteria for the school

 Our policy for admissions continues to follow the Local Authority Guidelines: The Standard Admissions Entry Number for Stoke Bishop Church of England Primary School is 60.
 Where the demand for places exceeds the number of places which we have available, then places will be allocated in the following order: